padrinobook/padrinobook/01-introduction.md

     end

-Now run:
+Now run the application with:

-    $ padrino start
+    $ padrino s

-and fire up your browser with the URL *http://localhost:3000*.
-Be happy with the following pictures:
+(`s` is an acronym for start) and fire up your browser with the URL *http://localhost:3000*.
+Be happy if you see the following:

 ![Figure 1-3.
 Hello world in your browser](images/01/hello_world.jpg)

-You can now say you have built your first Padrino application in less than five minutes.
+You can now say that you have built your first Padrino application with no great effort and it still feels natural.

 ### Wait, there is more - the file structure